SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/PA concepts/Process_Automation_App_Concept.md

 ---
-uid: Process_Automation_App
+uid: Process_Automation_App_Concept
 ---

 # Process Automation app

-The [Process Automation app](xref:Process_Automation_App_Two) is an application providing a high-level overview of all running and future processes and associated activation windows.
+The [Process Automation app](xref:Process_Automation_App) is an application providing a high-level overview of all running and future processes and associated activation windows.

 It also provides an overview of all main tokens in the following state: